Dr. Downes James Floyd

 Lecturer in Comparative Politics

 James F. Downes is an early career researcher and researches comparative party politics on issues such as immigration and political behaviour (elections and voting; the ‘rise’ of populism) in contemporary European politics, primarily through the use of quantitative methods such as expert led party surveys and public opinion surveys.
 His research has appeared in top political science journals such as Electoral Studies, in edited book volumes such as Routledge, the Contemporary China Series, Democratic Audit and for the London School of Economics and Political Science European Politics and Policy.
+He is also a Senior Fellow at the Centre for Analysis of the Radical Right.
+From November 2018, he will serve as a Council Member at the Hong Kong Political Science Association.

 He has had extensive Quantitative Methods Training at the University of Oxford, the Department of Government at the University of Essex, alongside the Essex Summer School in Social Science Data Analysis.
 In addition, he was awarded a 50th Anniversary Research Scholarship during his PhD in Comparative European Politics at the University of Kent (2013-2017) that he recently completed.
 He also provides Data Advice and analysis for the Local Democracy Dashboard, a ‘big data’ British Politics project that is based at the London School of Economics and Political Science.